Sunday, September 30, 2012

 an early success or the ability to do anything well.
 Charles Bukowski

-What great luck I’ve had, right away, when the first stroke in the form of a cerebral
+What great luck I’ve had, right away, when the first stroke in the form

-followed by a childhood of corrective eye surgeries and all the usual illnesses that hit
+some seconds— followed by a childhood of corrective eye surgeries

-twice as hard and lasted longer than with other children.
+and all the usual illnesses that hit twice as hard and lasted longer than

 The result finally was that I need all my senses to do everything